 - Only a small fraction of the rapidly degradable biomass is located in trees or bushes; - Cutting the vegetation alone does not address the question of disposal of this biomass.
 Burning is the option most often considered, but it has significant impacts on air quality.
 Exportation of the biomass is not practically feasible; - Clearance of large areas is technically challenging, particularly in steep terrain which is common for a hydropower project; - The clearing operation itself has significant environmental and social impacts and poses a risk to worker safety; - Residues from logging activity can impact operation of the powerhouse.

-As such, in many contexts' removal of trees over a certain size is selected as the best compromise.
+As such, in some situations, removal of trees over a certain size may be appropriate, especially if the large trees are commercially marketable.